NASA Launches Hubble-Top Telescope: Meet the James Webb, Created to Capture the Universe's First Galaxies | Science

-NASA, the American space agency, will launch into space, on Sunday (31), the space telescope James Webb.
-It will replace the Hubble, the agency’s most famous telescope, which is31 years in orbit.
+NASA, the American space agency, will launch, on December 18, the space telescope James Webb.
+It will complement the Hubble, the agency’s most famous telescope, which is for 31 years in orbit.

-In this article, you’ll understand what new possibilities James Webb brings, Hubble’s main achievements and what’s going to happen to it now – plus other details:
+In this article, you will understand what new possibilities James Webb brings:

 - What is James Webb?

-Note: (CORRECTION: In publishing this story, g1 was wrong to report that James Webb would be released on Sunday 31.
-The correct release date is December 18.
-The information was corrected at 8:33 am).